junbinzhao/FluxCalR/README.md

     the time cues (start or end of each measurement) manually by clicking on an interactive graph of the entire gas concentration time series from the raw data file.
-The data frame returned from the function can be directly used as the argument `df_cue` of `FluxCal()` for the flux calculation.
+The data frame returned from the function can be directly used as the argument `df_cue` in the function `FluxCal()` for the flux calculation.
 The time cue data frame can also be saved (default) and used again to get reproducible results.

-  - **Flexible input** - Depending on the measurement protocol and requirement of the users, the `FluxCal()` function is flexible in the sense that 1) it takes either “Start”, “End” or both “Start\_End” of each measurement (argument `cue_type`) as time cues to identify each measurement; 2) it calculates “CO2”, “CH4” or both “CO2\_CH4” fluxes at the same time (argument `cal`).
+  - **Flexible input** - Depending on the measurement protocol and requirement of the users, the `FluxCal()` function is flexible in the sense that 1) it takes either “Start”, “End” or both “Start\_End” of each measurement (argument `cue_type`) as time cues to identify each measurement; 2) it calculates “CO2”, “CH4” or both “CO2\_CH4” fluxes at the same time (argument `cal`); 3) the temperature used for calculation can be either measured by the analyzer (default), measured by a separate sensor, or a constant number defined by the user.

   - **A dynamic measurement window** - The flux calculation automatically scans through a range of 1.5x (default) of the measurement window and the best linear regression (largest R<sup>2</sup>) is used to calculate the final fluxes.
-This protocol optimize the representative and reproducibility of the calculated flux.
-This dynamic range can be changed in the argument `ext` of the function `FluxCal()`.
+This protocol optimize the representativeness and reproducibility of the calculated flux.
+This dynamic range can be changed in the argument `ext` in the function `FluxCal()`.

-  - **A checkup graph after the calculation** - By default (argument `check_plot`), a graph is plotted after the calculation with regression lines plotted on the CO2 and/or CH4 concentration time series for checkup purposes.
+  - **A checkup graph after the calculation** - By default (argument `check_plot`), a graph is plotted after the calculation with regression lines plotted on the CO<sub>2</sub> and/or CH<sub>4</sub>
+    concentration time series for checkup purposes.
 This post-calculation feature will help users identify any flux calculation that is based on the unwanted section of the data.

   - **Easy to be integrated into workflows** - The `FluxCal()` returns a data frame with the calculated flux and identifier of each measurement (e.g., plot ID, see argument `Other`) that can be integrated into users’ data processing/analyzing workflow.
-At the same time, it also saves the data frame to a “.csv” file that can be loaded by R again later or used in other programs for non-R users.
+At the same time, it also saves the data frame to a “.csv” file that can be loaded by R again later or futher processed in other programs.

 ### Installation